 There were pretty strict when the commonwealth games were on because of the amount of tourists.

-Best advice is to always make sure you have a ticket. about 10 years ago
+Best advice is to always make sure you have a ticket. over 10 years ago

 Inspectors in Melbourne tend to travel in packs.
 4 or 5 for most times.
 If you have a validated ticket then they are fine, if you don't they can be pretty blunt and intimidating.
 It all depends on the inspectors though!

-As Rachel mentioned above, have a valid ticket and you are fine! about 10 years ago
+As Rachel mentioned above, have a valid ticket and you are fine! over 10 years ago

 Over dozens of visits (and heaps of train trips), I've never had a problem with Melbourne inspectors.
 In fact, on the regular suburban trains I've hardly ever seen them.
 They're rather more visible on the trams, but then they need to be -- there's a segment of Melbourne residents who you can see racing to validate their tickets as soon as an inspector gets on board . . .